skishore04/Tracking-a-Lost-Person/README.md

 # Tracking-a-Lost-Person

-This Application is about Tracking a Lost person with their Deatils and images.
+This Application is about Tracking a Lost person with their Details and images.

 Database used -- phpMyAdmin Mysql.